ThomasCsson/MASSIVEChem/README.md

    - Mass spectrometry is a very important analytical tool which allows to recognize which molecule was present in a mixture by ionizing it and passing it through a magnetic field
    - test

-Lets go through the steps required to make this package.
+Let us go through the steps required to make this package.

 #### Imported packages